josh231101/EJS-Blog-Web-Page/Readme.md

 <img src="/public/images/welcome.png"> <br>

 Welcome to ejs personal blogsite repository!<br>
 The main purpose of this repo was to create a blogsite where the author can post whenever and wherever he wants.
-This site also includes relevant information of me as a web developer.<br>
+This site also includes relevant information about me as a web developer.<br>
 **GO AND CHECK [MY PERSONAL BLOGSITE](https://immense-forest-32922.herokuapp.com/)**

 ## Features:fire: